ablazleon/Analysis-design-and-implementation-of-efficient-business-software-tools/README.md

 https://medium.com/@ablazleon/my-journey-on-setting-up-an-ecommerce-learning-saleor-google-cloud-run-dns-31e7c94f4c9a

-- Sprint 2: efficient software (15th October 2020 - 7th Feb 2021 => 1h/week) and ( 7th Feb 2021 - x => 20h/week)
+- Sprint 2: efficient software (15th October 2020 - 7th Feb 2021 => 1h/week) and ( 7th Feb 2021 - x => 20h/week) (June)

 - cehaper ecommerce with serverless, and more usable

+1. First for free in odoo.com => something left
+2. Then, impelment a service with serverless containers
+3. Then implement oddo in serverless

 Using Odoo do a basic webpage.
 With the ecommerce plugin

 - manage invetory
 - other features rpa